 (Old Egyptian: Sant= “stronghold,” the modern San)

-It was built seven years after Hebron in the Land of Israel (Numbers 13:22).
+The Greeks called this city Tanis.
+It was built 7 years after Hebron in the Land of Israel (Numbers 13:22).
 This great and important city was the capital of the Hyksos, or Shepherd kings, who ruled Egypt for more than 500 years.
 It was the frontier town of Goshen.
 Here Pharaoh was holding his court at the time of his various interviews with Moses and Aaron.

-This city was also called “the Field of Zoan” (Psalms 78:12, 43) and “the Town of Rameses” (q.v.), because the oppressor rebuilt and embellished it, probably by the forced labor of the Hebrews, and made it his northern capital.
+This city was also called “the Field of Zoan” (Psalms 78:12, 43) and “the Town of Rameses”, because that oppressor rebuilt and embellished it, probably by the forced labor of the Hebrews, and made it his northern capital.